• Skip to primary navigation

 Is Goulash Italian or Hungarian?

 Goulash (Hungarian: gulyás) is a soup or stew of meat and vegetables seasoned with paprika and other spices.
-Originating in Hungary, goulash is a common meal in Central Europe and other parts of Europe.
+Originating in Hungary, goulash is a typical meal in Central Europe and other parts of Europe.
 It is one of the national dishes of Hungary and a symbol of the country.

 What would you serve with goulash?

 I served and made the goulash with noodles.
-But, you can skip the noodles and serve them over rice or mashed potatoes.
+But you can skip the noodles and serve them over rice or mashed potatoes.
 I also served my vegan Hungarian goulash with a tossed green salad.

 Tips